TBS093A/trade-app-backend/README.md

 ## Basic Information

 Application for analyze a BTC stock exchange & community.
 Thanks this app you can subscribe BTC exchange and you can contact quickly with other app users (websocket chat & rest forum).
-Functionality have:
+Functionality has:
 - chart (candles)
 - triggers (it's create a notification when stock exchange get a your value)
 - basic prognosis